We won it eight times

 1980 - We lost by the same score at Molineux thanks to a John Richards goal in the second half, one of his five past us, with ex-red Emlyn Hughes on the winning side.
 Despite suffering the disappointment of just a second League defeat in 21 games, the reds players remained in the Midlands that evening to honour their former skipper who was the subject of ITV’s ‘This Is Your Life’.

 1993 – Young Portuguese centre-half Tiago Ilori was born in London.
-He signed from Sporting Clube de Portugal for £7m in September 2013, so making just three senior appearances, and making it to the bench on five other occasions before being sold to Reading for a reported £3.75m in January 2017.
+He signed from Sporting Clube de Portugal for £7m in September 2013, making just three senior appearances, and sitting on the bench on five other occasions before being sold to Reading for a reported £3.75m in January 2017.

 Welcome to hell, my a***